PeterlitsZo/filter-expr/ROADMAP.md

 - [ ] Support `&&`, `||` and `!` operators for the logical operations.
       Support `and`, `or` and `not` as the aliases of `&&`, `||` and `!`.
 - [ ] Use tool `prek` for pre-commit hooks.
+- [ ] Emit the bytecode for the expression evaluation.
+It should speed up the function `matches` - we can compile the regex pattern before the evaluation.
+- [ ] Add benchmark tests and ensure the performance is not too bad.